Process Monitoring#

 ‘xbar.no.subgroup’ [Shewhart chart, with no subgroups].
 In other words, each observation is independently plotted on the control chart.

-‘CUSUM’ (CUmulative SUM) chart, which uses all the history of the chart.
+‘cusum’ (CUmulative SUM) chart, which uses all the history of the chart.

 Parameters: